 You need to implement green features

 Going green has short term and long term benefits that are hard to say no to.
 First, you can lower your power and water bills at home.
 Then, you reduce your home's carbon footprint which is great for the planet.

 In Superdraft, we follow the principles of passive design.
 The spaces we renovate turn out to be more energy-efficient than it was before.
-We start with designing the space according to the local climate and construction site.
-Then, we recommend the use Australian made green building materials during the construction of the design.
+We start by designing the space according to the local climate and construction site.
+Then, we recommend the use of Australian made green building materials during the construction of the design.
 Sustainable building materials are a bit pricey compared to the traditional building materials we use in construction but, it is worth your investment.
 We also make sure that double-glazed windows are right where they are needed.
-These windows are expensive and it’s not required to have them everywhere at home.
+These windows are expensive and it's not required to have them everywhere at home.

 You want to add something that makes you feel comfortable and safe

 This is needed especially if you see yourself ageing in place.
 You can redesign your interiors so it follows the universal design of residential homes.
 Add safety features such as bathroom railings and non-slip floors.
 Rethink your floor plan as well.
 The hallways must be wide enough so that a person in a wheelchair and walker can comfortably pass through.